nats-io/nats-architecture-and-design/adr/ADR-31.md

 - `Nats-Subject`: message subject
 - `Nats-Num-Pending`: when batched, the number of messages left in the stream matching the batch parameters
 - `Nats-Last-Sequence`: when batched, the stream sequence of the previous message
-- `Nats-Pending-Messages`: the final nil-body message for a batch would have this set indicating how many messages are left matching the request

 > A _regular_ (not JSON-encoded) NATS message is returned (from the stream store).